nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Glossary

 * **CLI** : [Command Line Interface](https://en.wikipedia.org/wiki/Command-line_interface) is a text-based _user interface_ (UI) used to run programs,
-manage computer files and interact with the computer.<br>
-:point_right: Click [here](#tutorial-for-cli) if you are not familiar with CLI.
+manage computer files and interact with the computer.<br> Click [here](#tutorial-for-cli) if you are not familiar with CLI.
 * **User Interface** : The point at which human users interact with a computer, website or application.
 * **GUI** : [Graphical User Interface](https://en.wikipedia.org/wiki/Graphical_user_interface) is a type of user interface through which users interact with electronic devices via visual indicator representations.